ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 <a name="inspiration"></a>
 ### 1.2 Inspiration

-Personally, I often can't stop my brain from constantly producing new game ideas, but sometimes everyone gets stuck.
-So if you need help coming up with ideas, consider the following approaches:
+Personally, I often can't stop my brain from constantly producing new game ideas, but sometimes I get stuck on something when trying to develop them further.
+The following approaches can help you find inspiration and getting unstuck:
-- *Play games*: Start by playing a wide variety of games, from different genres and platforms.
-Analyze what you enjoy about each game and what makes it unique.
-Consider how you could incorporate these elements into your own game.
+- *Play games*: Start by playing games, from different genres and platforms, and including games you have already played.
+Analyze what you enjoy about them, what exactly draws you in.
+What about them is unique or makes you want to keep playing?
 - *Identify a problem to solve*: Think about problems that you or others face in their daily lives.
 This could be anything from a lack of motivation to exercise to difficulty in learning a new language.
 Brainstorm ways that a game could help solve this problem.
 - *Look for inspiration in other media*: Draw inspiration from books, movies, and TV shows.
 Consider how you could adapt a particular story or concept into a game.
 - *Explore new technology*: Keep up-to-date with new technology and innovations in the gaming industry.
 Consider how new hardware, such as virtual reality headsets or haptic feedback controllers, could be used to create new gaming experiences.